 “Wait," she says incredulously.
-"Do you think Ma lifted the garage door, backed the car out, pulled the garage door down, and then drove away?
+"Do you think Ma lifted the garage door, backed the car out, got out, pulled the garage door down, got back in the car, and then drove away?
 This is a woman who can’t figure out how to make herself a peanut butter sandwich!”

 We consider the improbability of it all, and simultaneously reconsider whether she may have actually shoveled 25 tons of wet snow a few years back.